 - Authenticate all emails with Sender Policy Framework (SPF).
 Orange uses SPF to help identify you as the originator of the email.

 - Contact Orange when using a new IP address.
 Orange does not require new IP addresses to be warmed up.
 Senders sending a large volume of mail to Orange using a new IP address should notify Orange at email@example.com.
-Senders participating in Return Path’s Certification program also receive increased connection and throughput limits for new IP addresses.
+Senders participating in Validity’s Certification program also receive increased connection and throughput limits for new IP addresses.

 - Respect Orange’s resources.
 Orange manages both @orange.fr and @wanadoo.fr addresses with the same MX servers but sometimes SMTP servers only accept one setting per delivery domain.
 Therefore, the 3 authorized simultaneous connections have to be shared between these 2 domains; for example: 2 for Orange.fr domain and 1 for wanadoo.fr.